How to Build an On-Demand Delivery App: Mobile & Web Applications

 - View finished orders.

-- Order details (comments, price, payment option, feedback, etc.).
+- View order details (comments, price, payment option, feedback, etc.).

 - Chat with customers in case you need it.

-From here, you can also track which courier was assigned to each order with pins on the map.
-It can help you control the number of couriers working in a certain area.
+From here, you can also track which courier was assigned to which order with pins on the map.
+It can help you control the number of couriers working in a certain area at a certain time.

 # 3: Courier Management 🚐